top of page

 “Nothing is ever lost as time passes, it merely metamorphoses into something as wonderful or, in some cases, into something even better than before.” ― Carole Carlton

-Today is February 1st, so I wanted to give tribute to the goddess, Brigid, with a short blog.
-I’d also like to mention that today is Optimist Day.
-It’s a great day to shine!
-Think positive and walk into the day with love in your heart.
+For Imbolc, I want to give tribute to the goddess, Brigid, with a short blog.
+I’d also like to mention that Optimist Day is approaching as well (celebrated annually on the first Thursday of February).
+It’s a great time to shine!
+Think positive and walk into the days with love in your heart.

-There are usually 333 days left of the year, but we have a leap year so it’s 334 days.
+There are usually 333 days left of the year, but during a leap year it’s 334 days.
 Still the shortest month of the year, February marks the ending of winter and the beginning of the growing season.
 Watch for daffodils and tulips popping up through the dusting of the snow.
 Plan your gardens, start your seedlings.
 It’s a time of new beginnings, so try something new, learn something new, make changes, and always be grateful.
 Wiccans especially love this day.
-It is celebrated from sun up until sundown tomorrow.
+It is a pivotal moment in the Wheel of the Year, representing renewal, awakening and hope.
 This is the halfway point between the winter solstice and the spring equinox.

 The goddess Brigid is honored among Wiccans.
 In honor of Her, the holiday, Imbolc is celebrated.
 If you feel the call to light a white candle and make an offering to Her, please do so.
 The holiday actually dates back to pre-Christian, ancient Celts specifically in Ireland and Scotland but started even before then.